mjgs/mjgs.github.io/_posts/2020/2020-12-04-reasons-to-use-nodejs-for-developing-your-backend-systems.md

 {:refdef: style="list-style-type:disc; margin-bottom: 14px;"}
 - Runtime environment is particularly well suited and optimised to network applications, the event loop architecture makes it possible for single threaded code to execute in a non-blocking way, resulting in a high capacity for handling concurrent requests and realtime data
 - The NodeJS foundation is particularly well organised with a very regular release cycle, including long term support (LTS) releases that have a [published schedule](https://nodejs.org/en/about/releases)
-- There are working groups such as [next10](https://github.com/nodejs/next-10) and [web-server-frameworks](https://github.com/nodejs/web-server-frameworks) that collaborate oublicakly in the strategic direction of NodeJS, they have a [clear strategic direction](https://github.com/nodejs/next-10/issues/20#issuecomment-717987025)
+- There are working groups such as [next10](https://github.com/nodejs/next-10) and [web-server-frameworks](https://github.com/nodejs/web-server-frameworks) that collaborate publically on the strategic direction of NodeJS, they have a [clear strategic direction](https://github.com/nodejs/next-10/issues/20#issuecomment-717987025)
 - [Npm](https://www.npmjs.com) hosts a vast collection of community built modules, with mostly open source licenses, greatly speeding up development
 - Of all the interpreted languages it is one of the fastest.
 It uses the [v8 javascript engine](https://v8.dev) written in C++ by Google also used in the Chrome web browser, very regularly updated, always being improved
 - There are a huge number of javascript developers worldwide since javascript also runs in the browser.
 This means finding developers is easier